Dictionary Home » English Grammar Rules & Usage » Conjunctions » Correlative Conjunctions

 • Both Jon and Lauren enjoyed the movie. (subjects)

-• Jon enjoyed both the movie and the popcorn. (objects)
+• Jon enjoyed both the movie and the company. (objects)

 “As/as” compares nouns using an adjective or an adverb: